 Titles List:

 This list contains all the templates that are requested.
-To update a template information using the tools in the menu bar, simply click on a template and select the tools as described in 5.1.
+To update template information using the tools in the menu bar, simply click on a template and select the tools as described in 5.1.

 Protocol Request Information:

 This is the form that Sales / Customer Service fills in when they submit a request.
 If you want to make changes on selection fields, click on the highlighted buttons as shown above.
 For text fields, you can click on the text box and start typing.
 After you make the changes, make sure to go to the menu bar, select Protocol Request -> Save Changes: